Phoenixmatrix/phoenixmatrix-proxy/README.md

 * Supports both http and https
 * Allows real time https decryption with no scary warning (not even from Chrome!)
 * Handles gzipped responses (doesn't yet decode base64 encoded bodies though.
 That's coming)
 * Dynamically creates its own certificates for https decryption.
-No need to fiddle with OpenSSL! (though you do need to have it installed)
+No need to fiddle with OpenSSL!
+No OpenSSL dependencies whatsoever.
 * Secure!
 The certificate authority is created on the fly the first time you launch PhoenixMatrix.
 No one else will have the private key.
 * Free and open source the MIT license.
 Feel free to hack it up.
 * Built on open web technology.
 JavaScript, CSS, node.js (well, Electron Shell uses a fork of io.js.
 Close enough!).